dnava1/Geek-Text/README.md

 ## Project description

 An API Service that supports an online web application bookstore which targets a particular niche in technology.
 The application, named Geek Text (think of Thinkgeek meets Barnes and noble).
+Using Django for the backend and SQLite for the database.

 ## Developers